floability/floability-cli/README.md

 ## Floability Audit

-The user needs to run the following example command from the terminal:
+The user needs to run the following command for matrix multiplication example from the terminal:

 ```bash
 floability audit --notebook example/matrix-multiplication --kernel "kernel_name"  --manager-name "manager_name" --manager-port 9123
 ```

-`floability audi` command executes the Jupyter notebook and audits the execution using `strace`.
-It then extracts and gathers the dependencies for both worker and manager code into `manager_environment.yml` and `worder_environment.yml` file (example shown below):
+`floability audit` command executes the Jupyter notebook and audits the execution using `strace`.
+It then extracts and gathers the dependencies for both worker and manager code into `manager_environment.yml` and `worker_environment.yml` files (example shown below):

+Manager Environment:
 ```
 name: autoenv
 channels: